MIT-Emerging-Talent/ET6-CDSP-group-03-repo/collaboration/retrospectives/2_data_collection.md

 ### Salem Amassi

 I have learned to narrow down my search to save time and take the initiative when other members can't be active enough.

+### Viktoriya Haiduk

+Unfortunately, due to personal circumstances, I was not able to participate in milestone 2.
+However, I’m truly grateful to my team for welcoming me into the third milestone and giving me the opportunity to contribute.
+I’m proud to be part of such a dedicated and successful group.